GP-BART: a novel Bayesian additive regression trees approach using Gaussian processes: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{sec:gp_bart} describes the GP-BART model, with mathematical formulations and key specifications.
 Section \ref{sec:gp_bart_sample} contains the sampling algorithm and describes prediction settings and uncertainty estimation.
 Sections \ref{sec:simulations} and \ref{sec:real_data} provide comparisons between GP-BART and other methods in simulated and real-data benchmarking scenarios, respectively.
 Finally, Section \ref{sec:discussion} presents conclusions regarding the proposed algorithm, some limitations, and potential future work.
+We note that an implementation of our method is available in the \textsf{R} package \texttt{gpbart}, which is written in C\texttt{++} and available at: \url{https://github.com/MateusMaiaDS/gpbart}, with which all results were obtained.